 ‘Hard working, father and husband’ leaves behind eight ‘amazing kids’ and wife

-The wife of a Flint dollar store security guard who was shot and killed May 1 said it arose from a dispute over not allowing a customer to enter the store without a face mask.
+The wife of a Flint dollar store security guard who was shot and killed May 1 said her husband’s shooting arose from a dispute over him not allowing a customer to enter the store without a face mask.

 Other Facebook and Twitter posts on the accounts of people who were friends of the victim are also saying the dispute was over a face mask.

 On the Flint Michigan Scanners Facebook page, a woman who said she was present at the shooting wrote: ”The Girl Came To The Store The Security Guard Said You Can't Come In Without A Mask So The Girl Went Back And Told A Male Family Member What Happened The Guy Came Back To The Came [sic] In Asked Who Harassed My Daughter And The Security Guard Said She Couldn't Come In Without A Mask And The Guy Just Shot Him In The Head I Was Standing In The Back Of The Store While This Was Happening.”

 A GoFundMe page to raise money for the victim stated: “Duper was a hard working, father and husband who lost his life while doing his job securing the place of business and asking all customers to wear a mask for our own safety as well as others.
 He leaves behind 8 amazing kids, a super loving wife, & his wonderful mother.”